wallybrando/login-EKO-expertise-test/README.md

 # How to use system?

-[On this page](./docs/API%20Endpoint%20documentation.md) you have brief explanation about every endpoint and how to use it.
+[On this page](./docs/API%20Endpoint%20documentation.md) you will find brief explanation how to use system.